-- The membership of the Fair Access Panel and the appointments of Panel members is regularly reviewed (at least annually) by the Service Manager of the Access, Inclusion & Participation. - The Fair Access Panel is responsible for having regard to the scope, principles and processes of the Fair Access Policy and Protocols, accepting and tracking referrals, and identifying for each case referred an appropriate mainstream school or alternative education provider. - Based on the information from schools, relevant professionals, parents and students, and in the light of provision available, the Fair Access Panel agrees either a referral to appropriate provision, or appropriate action. - Decision are reached by consensus (general or widespread agreement) sought among the whole membership.
+- The membership of the Fair Access Panel and the appointments of Panel members is regularly reviewed (at least annually) by the Head of the Access, Inclusion & Participation. - The Fair Access Panel is responsible for having regard to the scope, principles and processes of the Fair Access Policy and Protocols, accepting and tracking referrals, and identifying for each case referred an appropriate mainstream school or alternative education provider. - Based on the information from schools, relevant professionals, parents and students, and in the light of provision available, the Fair Access Panel agrees either a referral to appropriate provision, or appropriate action. - Meetings proceed in accordance with the Council's Code of Conduct, and decision is reached by a consensus (general or widespread agreement) sought among the whole membership.
 In some cases further meetings and/or further information may be required to achieve consensus. - The Fair Access Panel members can acquire information that has not been made public.
-As such, Panel members should never disclose or use confidential information for personal advantage or for the advantage of anyone known to them, or to the disadvantage of the Panel or anyone else. - For meetings to be valid and quorate there must be at least six headteacher / deputy Panel members present. - The Fair Access Panel can: - Direct students to mainstream schools. - Support the referral of students within the agreed criteria to Abbey Manor College or alternative education provision. - Agree the reintegration of permanently excluded students into mainstream school - Refer students returning from custodial care to Abbey Manor College for assessment, and to a named school for admission. - Agree action to be taken forward by a named officer. - Arrange a one-off home visit by an Attendance and Welfare Officer. - Ensure, where appropriate, that links are made to Children's Social Care Services. - Agree to the implementation of School Attendance Order Proceedings - Agree action to be undertaken by a named officer - Escalate any concerns to senior officers (eg conduct of a service, school, professional etc).
+As such, Panel members should never disclose or use confidential information for personal advantage or for the advantage of anyone known to them, or to the disadvantage of the Panel or anyone else. - For meetings to be valid and quorate there must be at least four headteacher panel members present. - The Fair Access Panel can: - Direct students to mainstream schools. - Support the referral of students within the agreed criteria to alternative education provision. - Agree the reintegration of permanently excluded students into mainstream school - Refer students returning from custodial care to alternative education provision for assessment, and to a named school for admission. - Agree action to be taken forward by a named officer. - Arrange a one-off home visit by an Attendance Officer. - Ensure, where appropriate, that links are made to Children's Social Care Services. - Agree to the implementation of School Attendance Order Proceedings - Escalate any concerns to senior officers (eg conduct of a service, school, professional etc).

-8.5 Chairs Action
+6.5 Chairs Action